-Weed Creek, in the north portion of the IDP area, and other unnamed tributaries are within the Strawberry Subwatershed2 and the North Saskatchewan River Basin3.
-Weed Creek is a Class C waterbody with a restricted activity period of April 16th to June 30^{th 4}.
+Strawberry Creek, and its unnamed tributaries, in the west portion of the IDP area are within the Strawberry Subwatershed2 and the North Saskatchewan River Basin3.
+Strawberry Creek is a Class C waterbody with a restricted activity period of April 16th to June 30^{th 4}.
 The Integrated Watershed Management Plan for the North Saskatchewan River in Alberta provides long-term management strategies for water resources in the area.

-There are fens, marshes and open waterbodies scattered throughout the IDP area.
-The fens and marshes are classified as D-value wetlands, with approximately 1 hectare of Class C-Value wetland occurring in the northeast portion of the IDP area5.
-There are some small open waterbodies in the northeast portion6 (Map 2 - Environmental Features and Constraints).
+There are fens and marshes scattered throughout the IDP area classified as D-value wetlands5.
+There is an open waterbody in the northwest portion of the Village of Warburg6 (Map 2 - Environmental Features and Constraints).

-3.2 FISH AND WILDLIFE
+3.2 ENVIRONMENTALLY SIGNIFICANT AREAS